sebug/heiau-fasttrack/preparation_1Z0-071.md

 relationship diagrams as Oracle likes them - just click on a table and then go to the model tab.

+### Oracle-specific terminology
+It's a bit non-standard, so here's a mapping from my courses to what they use for them. >-- for many-to-one. # for primary key

 ## Retrieving data using SELECT
 Column aliases in Oracle are without the AS.
 Concatenation is with ||.
 Substr takes length and is 1-indexed.